d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 10. Calculate the standard error of the difference in sample means.
 \rgs

-11. Calculate the t-score (the standardized statistic for the sample mean).
+11. Calculate the T-score (the standardized statistic for the sample mean).
 \rgs

-12. What distribution should the t-score be compared to in order to calculate a p-value?
+12. What distribution should the T-score be compared to in order to calculate a p-value?
 \rgs

 13. What was the p-value of the test?